- Do I Need to Track My Food?

 We understand that you may not be able to log everything you eat every day.
 That’s OK!
 The Smart Macros algorithm can deal with a few skipped days of logging here and there.

 However, because Smart Macros is tweaking your macro targets every week, it requires full days of tracking (not partial days).
 So, if you can’t log for the whole day, it’s better to skip that day entirely.
-This ensures that you’re getting the most accurate recommendations.

 While we don’t focus on micronutrients in the Macros Masterclass, it is still helpful to use the best data in Cronometer to empower Nutrient Optimiser to recommend foods that provide your macro and micro needs.